zijianhuang/openapiclientgen/Tests/NG2Tests/README.md

 In NG2Tests, whether to run ng build, while others are subject to hardcoded setting BuildToValidate, which should be set to true only when generated codes have been significantly altered and you want to make sure generated codes could all be compiled.

 You don't have to run `ng test` everytime.
-For more details, please check [Testing](https://github.com/zijianhuang/openapiclientgen/wiki/Testing)
+For more details, please check [Testing](https://github.com/zijianhuang/openapiclientgen/wiki/Testing) in Wiki.